 “I look back over more than 20 years as a legal practitioner and there’s a lot of satisfaction.
 It’s been hard work and La Trobe made me understand that nothing is achieved without hard work,” he says.

 Working in a profession with long hours means you’ve got to work consistently.
 So be consistent in your application through your degree – and that will reflect in your marks.
-If you put in, you will always get out far more.”
+If you put in, you’ll always get out far more.

 3. Demonstrate your ability to face clients

 Law is about getting in front of people with problems.
-If I can’t stick a young solicitor in front of a client, I may as well not employ them,” he says.
+If I can’t stick a young solicitor in front of a client, I may as well not employ them.Arthur Athanasiou, La Trobe alumnus and partner at Thompson Geer

-Approaching law firms in-person is one way to show potential employers this quality in yourself.
+Reaching out to law firms and sending them your resume can show potential employers this quality in yourself.
 This approach can be particularly helpful if you don’t have any personal connections through family or friends.

 4. Clean up your social media for clerkships